Tugcga/NaiveRT/README.md

 This is source code for Softimage addon with simple ray tracing render engine.
 This engine is based on [this](https://raytracing.github.io/books/RayTracingInOneWeekend.html) tutorial.
 The main goal of this project not to create a full-featured render engine (Cycles will be better in any case), but create a template for connecting other render engines to Softimage.

+Repository contains already compiled addon.
+It consists of two files in the /bin/nt-x86-64/ folder.

 ## Features

 1. Only one type of geometry primitives - spheres.